Changelog

 1. Add the X integration from the Integrations page

-2. Enter your X app Bearer Token and Consumer Secret
+2. Enter your X app credentials (OAuth 1.0a keys for agent tools, plus Bearer Token for webhooks)

 3. Create an Event Trigger under Tasks > Triggers and select your X connection